If you love sushi, you have probably eaten nigiri.

 What is nigiri and how is it different from sushi?

 Like sushi, nigiri is made of sushi rice and raw fish.
 Actually, nigiri is one of the types of sushi.
-However, sushi is most often referred to as the fish and rice rolled into a seaweed wrap, the “maki” roll.
+However, sushi is most often referred to as the fish and rice rolled into a seaweed wrap, the “maki” roll (this here is sushi vs maki explained).
 So nigiri is sushi, but sushi is not always nigiri.

 Nigiri is made of rice pressed together, usually formed into a rectangular shape.
 Raw fish is usually added to the top although vegetables can be used as well.

 This article will look at sushi and nigiri so you will know the similarities and differences.